ephraimilunga/weatherApp/README.md

 # What I have learnd

-- Reading various apis document and use them
+- Reading various apis documentation and use them

 # Thank you to check it out :)